 The NBA postseason is quickly progressing as each of the conference semifinals heads for Game 3 and a new city.
 Both conferences feature one series that looks poised to go the distance, while the other might wrap up sooner than expected.

 In the East, the Heat are dominating Philadelphia.
 With Joel Embiid sidelined with a facial fracture and concussion symptoms, the Sixers don’t appear right.
 Miami leads 2-0 as the action shifts up north.

 The matchup between the Bucks and Celtics should last much longer.
 The two sides are tied at one game apiece after two very different contests in Boston.

 Out West, Phoenix is in a great position in its series with the Dallas Mavericks.
-It holds a 2-0 advantage, as well, with Dallas looking for answers.
+It holds a 2-0 advantage as well, with Dallas looking for answers.

 Meanwhile, Memphis and Golden State are also tied at one game each in what’s probably been the most exciting series thus far.
-As teams have off to travel, let’s break down how the odds stack up at West Virginia online sportsbooks.
+As the teams have time off to travel, let’s break down how the odds stack up at West Virginia online sportsbooks.

 NBA playoff odds at WV sportsbooks

 The Mavs advanced in their first-round tilt against Utah, but they’ve run into some problems in the second round.
 Even though star Luka Doncic is doing everything he can, Dallas might have reached its limit.

 In the two games, he’s totaled 80 points, and yet the Mavs lost by seven and 20 points.
 Head coach Jason Kidd needs to figure out a way to get some other players going offensively.

 On the other side, the Suns are getting whatever they want with the ball.
 Both guards Chris Paul and Devin Booker are cruising, with minimal resistance from the Dallas defense.